bayesianinstitute/Bayes_GPT/README.md

 # ChatGPT
 This clone is made with MERN and uses OpenAI API.

 This project is clone of chatGPT , chatGPT is an AI .
-It's allows you to have human-like conversations.
+It's allows you to have human-like conversations .

 ## Features